gnebbia/gnu_linux_appunti/README.md

 alias, comunque possiamo capire se questo file viene letto dal file ".bashrc".

 ### APT Package Manager (High Level)

-apt-get is a high-level package manager for Debian and derivatives, and provides a simple way to retrieve and install packages, including dependency resolution, from multiple sources using the command line.
+Il comando `apt-get` is a high-level package manager for Debian and derivatives, and provides a simple way to retrieve and install packages, including dependency resolution, from multiple sources using the command line.
 Unlike dpkg, apt-get does not work